-C(H)ŒURS ("Choirs/Hearts"), a contemporary ballet.
+C(H)ŒURS ("Choirs/Hearts") dance production.
+Choreographed and directed 2012 by Alan Platel at the Teatro Real in Madrid.
 Music by Verdi and Wagner; additional music by Steven Prengels; short spoken part with words of Desmond Tutu.
-Choreographed and directed 2012 by Alan Platel at the Teatro Real with dancers from Patel's dance company, les ballets C de la B: Bérengère Bodin, Daisy Ransom Phillips, Ido Batash, Juliana Neves, Lisi Estaras, Quan Bui Ngoc, Roman Guion, Rumeu Runa, Rosalba Torres Guerrero, and Serge Aimé Coulibaly.
+Features dancers from Patel's dance company, les ballets C de la B: Bérengère Bodin, Daisy Ransom Phillips, Ido Batash, Juliana Neves, Lisi Estaras, Quan Bui Ngoc, Roman Guion, Rumeu Runa, Rosalba Torres Guerrero, and Serge Aimé Coulibaly.
 The other star of this show is the Chorus of the Teatro Real (and individual members thereof).
 Consuelo Garres is a chorus member who sings solo.
 Two boys, Martin López Malgesini and Nicolás Del Real Sasaki, join the Chorus for special roles.
 Marc Piollet conducts the Orchestra and Chorus of Teatro Real (Madrid Symphony Orchestra and Chorus) with Choirmaster Andrés Máspero.
 Dramaturgy by Hildegard De Vuyst; musical dramaturgy by Jan Vandenhouwe; costume design by Dorine Demuynck; lighting design by Carlo Bourguignon; sound design by Bart Uyttersprot.
 TV Director was Andreas Morell; Sound Producers were Julian Schwenkner and Tobias Lehmann; Blu-ray Producer was by Ángela Állvarez Rilla.
 Released 2012, disc has 5.1 dts-HD Master Audio sound.
-Grade: B+
+Grade: A

-The world premiere of C(H)ŒURS (always spelled in caps) was on March 12, 2012.
-This show was recorded on March 16 and 17.
-The disc just came out, so this review is almost a current event story.
-According to the press release, this is "a new musical drama set against the backdrop of contemporary economic crisis and national protests and the ensuing changes in society."
-H'm.
-I also read somewhere that les ballets C de la B (originally called "Les Ballets Contemporains de la Belgique") is a well-established, avant-garde, multi-discipline corps that does political and philosophical stuff.
+The world premiere of C(H)ŒURS (always spelled in all caps) was on March 12, 2012, and this film was made several days later.
+According to the press release, this was "a new musical drama set against the backdrop of contemporary economic crisis and national protests and the ensuing changes in society."
+We also read that les ballets C de la B (originally called "Les Ballets Contemporains de la Belgique") is a well-established, avant-garde, multi-discipline corps with a political and philosophical bent.
 (Is it possible for an arts organization to be both "well-established" and "avant-garde"?)
-It might be said that les ballets C de la B is a French analog to the German Tanztheater of Pina Bausch.
+It might be said that les ballets C de la B is a French culture analog to the German Tanztheater of Pina Bausch.

 So anything by les ballets C de la B will be interesting if you can figure it out.
 To help you with this, Hildegard De Vuyst wrote 4 pages in the keepcase booklet explaining C(H)ŒURS.
-This might be the most elaborate exercise in fuzzy thinking I've ever forced myself to read several times.
+This might be the most elaborate exercise in fuzzy thinking we ever have encountered.
 Executive briefing: the choreographer is unhappy about the way things are going.
-Well, that's all you really need to know if you find the dancing interesting.

-The videography comes from Andreas Morell, whom I have praised to the moon for his work in the Alonzo King LINES title and the gorgeous Caravaggio recording from Unter den Linden, Berlin.
+The videography comes from Andreas Morell, whom we have praised to the moon for his work in the LINES title from Alonzo King and the gorgeous Caravaggio recording from Unter den Linden, Berlin.
 The PQ, SQ, and picture content in subject title are all super.

-Of the 9 dancers, I've been able to match up the bodies and names for Daisy, Lisi, and Rosalba.
-But despite several hours of surfing the Internet, I still can't accurately name the other 6.
+Of the 9 dancers, we've been able to match up the bodies and names for Daisy, Lisi, and Rosalba.
+But despite hours of surfing the Internet, we still can't accurately name the other 6.
 They are all so weird and wonderful.
-I would like to name them correctly in the screenshots.
-If you know the European contemporary dance scene well enough to ID all the dancers, please let me know.
-I think they all should get better credit than they do on the disc keepcase.
+We would like to name them correctly in the screenshots.
+If you know the European contemporary dance scene well enough to ID all the dancers, please let us know.
+They all should get better credit than they do on the disc keepcase.

 Most of the dancers have their underpants folded in a neat bundle, and they carry the bundle between their teeth:

-Eventually they gather and there is a terrible commotion as they try to put their underpants on while shaking violently as if afflicted by some physical or mental illness.
+Eventually they gather and there is a terrible commotion as they try to put their underpants on while shaking violently as if afflicted by some terrible illness.
 This dimension of the scene can't be appreciated from a still photo:

 Now everybody is finally dressed and ready for action:

 The chorus comes on stage and they are ready for action too.
-They are saying "I love you" in several sign languages.
-Still, I don't know for sure what this hand sign means in Brussels or Madrid.
-Finally, some chorus members have their thumbs holding down the middle and ring fingers.
-This is the official fighting sign of sports fans at the University of Texas!
+They declare "I love you" in several sign languages.
+We don't know for sure what the hand sign pictured below means in Brussels or Madrid with thethumbs holding down the middle and ring fingers.
+But we do know this is the official fighting sign of sports fans at the University of Texas!
 The UT mascot is a longhorn steer.
-The little and index fingers are the horns.
-(Just to be generous, Alan Platel is hereby granted permission by a citizen of Texas to use the UT fighting sign in any of his ballets.)
+The little and index fingers are the horns!
+(Just to be generous, Alan Platel is hereby granted permission by several citizens of Texas to use the UT fighting sign in any of his ballets.)

 Then each member of the chorus takes off his jacket and we see a heart, or is it a target, or is it a bleeding wound?